 Leica Viva TS16 engaging software offers infinite opportunities while providing the best customer care support at the click of a button.

 It further sports the 5-generation ATRplus that takes the device’s automation performance to a high level.

 Leica Viva ts16 boasts of its comprehensive imaging capability, which enables users to capture the exact conditions of any work site.
-Even better is that the unit comes incorporated with the Leica captivate software, known to turn complex data into a realistic and workable 3D model.
-The total station works seamlessly by transmitting on-site information back to the office.
+Even better is that the unit incorporates the Leica Captivate software, known to turn complex data into a realistic and workable 3D model.
+The total Station works seamlessly by transmitting on-site information back to the office.